 The Maine Coon breed average in size from 12-18 lbs for males and females between 8-12.
 Ours will fall in these ranges or sometimes bigger.
 I have a very wide variety of colors and patterns in my cattery.
-Some of them will have beautiful silver, others colors could be Blue, Red ,Brown ,Black, Black Silvers, Red Silver.
+Some of them will have beautiful silver, others colors could be Black Smoke and Blue Smoke, Blue, Red ,Brown ,Black, Black Silvers, Red Silver.
 I also could have torbies and torties, which are the colorful girls!
 Some of the kittens will have white paws and chest as well.
 They could have classic patterns, mackerel pattern, and the beautiful ticked pattern.
 With such a wide variety I am sure there will be one of your favorite colors and patterns to choose from.

 My breeding cats are tested for Hypertrophic Cardiomyopathy (HCM) via ultrasound by Dr. Hattie Bortnowski, DVM, Diplomate ACVIM (Internal Medicine) They are also DNA tested for the genetic mutation which is known to cause HCM this is also called the HCM1 gene.
 Although they are tested for this gene as with humans there are many different genetic mutations which can cause this disease.
 Even though they are tested for this disease no breeder can guarantee that their cats will not get this condition.
 They are also DNA tested for other diseases as well.
 All my breeding cats are FELV/FIV neg.